Les aventures du roi Pausole

 Les aventures du roi Pausole (The adventures of King Pausole) is an opérette in three acts with music by Arthur Honegger and a French libretto by Albert Willemetz, based on the 1901 novel by Pierre Louÿs.
 It was Honegger's third operatic work, but his first in lighter vein, composed between May and November 1930, and dedicated to Fernand Ochsé.
 Excluding dialogue, there is around 75 minutes of music, making it longer than many of his more serious works.
 While showing the influence of Mozart, Chabrier and Messager, it contains a wide range of orchestral colours with occasional glances at jazz of the 1930s.

 Performance history

 Les aventures du roi Pausole was first performed at the Bouffes Parisiens on 12 December 1930, and ran for nearly 500 nights.
 The opera was revived at the Théâtre des Capucines in 1947 and in Lausanne in 1990.
 A Toulon Opera production was also seen at the Opéra-Comique in 2004.
 The Grand Théâtre de Genève set up a production by Robert Sandoz in 2012, conducted by Claude Schnitzler.

 The complete score was recorded in August 1992 at Albisrieden church in Zurich.
+Honegger's score has been described as "out of the ordinary - fresh, biting, wide-ranging with a ballet and a tiny cantata, a bubbling Rossinian septet for women's voices, parodies of operetta styles (Second Empire and Belle Epoque), jazz..."

-Along with the creators of principal roles, the original cast included Simone Simon and Edwige Feuillère as queens.
+Along with the creators of principal roles, the original cast included Simone Simon, Suzy Delair and Edwige Feuillère as queens.

+Crichton cited several reactions after the premiere, including "risqué" in Traubner's Operetta, "rather daring" for the Louÿs source in Harding's Folies de Paris, "distinctly erotic" in New Grove Opera, and "completely scandalous... the filthiest libretto in opera history" in the Viking Opera Guide but simply "ingeniously cheeky" for Pierre-Octave Ferroud, who added that "Les Aventures du Roi Pausole is the rediscovered miracle of certain Offenbach scores based on texts by Meilhac and Halévy".
+Stan Golestan also makes the connection with Offenbach: "the somewhat acidic harmonies will no doubt disconcert operetta audiences, but the novelty of the score is obvious and the Bouffes-Parisiens have remembered their founder - Jacques Offenbach, who also renewed and built from scratch a genre that made the glory of his theatre."

 In 1933 Alexis Granowsky made a film version of the Louÿs original with André Berley and Josette Day.